stuartblair/ParziStarWarsMod/FAQ.md

 ###Q: Can you make the guns 3D?

-A: We like them not being 3D, but maybe.
+A: All of the Original Trilogy guns are, any other guns still 2D are currently being 3Dified.